Spoorti-Gandhad/goldenSample/README.md

 ## Running with docker

-Run `ng build --configuration production` and then `docker-compose up` to startup the docker container with the application
+Run `ng build --configuration production` and then `docker-compose up --build` to startup the docker container with the application

 ## Package as a runnable Docker container